 We welcome students of all religious beliefs.
 At each site we provide opportunities for interested students to attend worship services on or off campus.
 We cannot always guarantee that a specific type of service will be available at a given site.
 CTY staff escort students to services and provide supervision.

 Residential life is an important part of the summer program, and we urge all students to live on campus.
 The residence halls are a place where students have the opportunity to form close bonds and build a community with their peers.
 While commuter students have successfully attended the residential sites, they tend to feel more as if they are observers of the community, rather than full participants.
 In fact, it has been our experience that students who begin as commuters often change their minds after the first few days and ask to switch to residential status.

 At the same time, we recognize that in certain circumstances, commuter attendance is an appropriate option.
 In order to attend as commuters, students must participate in the full range of activities, including an evening class session which ends at 9 p.m.
 As long as students can make this commitment, they may attend as commuters.
 Lunch and dinner are provided as part of the commuter tuition.

 Note: Sometimes students apply as commuters because they are anxious about living away from home for the first time.
 If this is a concern, we recommend that you talk to your child about starting the program as a residential student, then changing to commuter status if needed.
 Switching from residential to commuter status can always be accommodated (the reverse is not always possible), and we will provide a prorated refund of the room and meals portion of the tuition.

 All medications are stored in the health office and dispensed by CTY health staff.
-The only medications students may keep with them are emergency-use medications such as rescue inhalers and epinephrine auto-injectors.
+Students may only keep emergency-use medications such as rescue inhalers and epinephrine auto-injectors with them.
 Please review Medical Information.